+→ Always On

+→ Always Off

-Always On Always Off The system is turned on upon the return of the AC power.
-The system stays off upon the return of the AC power.
+The system is turned on upon the return of the AC power.

+→ Description of the AC power.

+→ Always Off

+→ The system stays off upon the return of the AC power.

 (Default)

 Power On By Keyboard

 Allows the system to be turned on by a PS/2 keyboard wake-up event.